libmapper/libmapper/doc/tutorials/tutorial_c.md

 As mentioned above, the `mpr_sig_new()` function takes an optional `handler` and `events`.
-This is a function that will be called whenever the value of that signal changes of instances events occur.
+This is a function that will be called whenever the value of that signal changes or instances events occur.
 To create a receiver for a synthesizer parameter "pulse width" (given as a ratio between 0 and 1), specify a handler when calling `mpr_sig_new()`.
-We'll imagine there is some C++ synthesizer implemented as a class `Synthr` which has functions `setPulseWidth()` which sets the pulse width in a thread-safe manner, and `startAudioInBackground()` which sets up the audio thread.
+We'll imagine there is some C++ synthesizer implemented as a class `Synth` which has functions `setPulseWidth()` which sets the pulse width in a thread-safe manner, and `startAudioInBackground()` which sets up the audio thread.